bugbountyforum/XSS-Radar/README.md

 }
 ```

 **Tests** are found within the `playground` subdirectory.
-The XSS Playground contains a variety of cross-site scripting scenarios designed to ensure the tool's effectiveness.
+The XSS Playground contains a variety of cross-site scripting scenarios designed to support development and ensure the tool's general effectiveness.
 At present, we test for classic vectors, JavaScript injection, tag breakouts, and templating vulnerabilities.

 ### Payloads
-We currently support the following XSS payload classes.
+We've integrated the following XSS payload classes.
 These can be found in [**extension/src/payloads**](https://github.com/bugbountyforum/XSS-Hamster/tree/master/extension/src/payloads).

 * AngularJS
     * All versions with a vulnerable Expression Sandbox are supported